McGill's Bus Services: Prehistory and early years (1933–2004)

-Consolidation & expansion (2005-2015)
+Consolidation & expansion (2005–2020)

 Between 2005 and 2008, McGill's introduced a number of new longer-distance routes connecting Inverclyde and Glasgow to Largs, and in May 2005, began operating a series of day excursions branded as Smoothiecruisers.
 In July 2008, McGill's purchased the stage carriage routes and goodwill of four routes centred on Greenock which had previously been run by Slaemuir Coaches.
 In the same month, the firm established a second depot in Barrhead on the site of the garage used by the original McGill's Bus Services, which had been vacated by Arriva in 2002.

-The new operation traded as United Buses using Greenock and District Omnibuses Greenock and District Omnibus Limited o'licence with vehicles on hire from ABC Taxis ABC Taxis (Inverclyde) Limited which also had an o'licence and capitalised on the revocation of the operating licences held by local operator John Walker to move onto four routes previously served by his group of companies.
+The new operation traded as United Buses using Greenock and District Omnibuses, with vehicles on hire from ABC Taxis, which also had an o-licence and capitalised on the revocation of the operating licences held by local operator John Walker to move onto four routes previously served by his group of companies.

 Twenty step-entrance buses were initially used, but these were largely replaced by low-floor vehicles after four months.
 The United name was replaced by that of McGill's in September 2009; the same month saw the company introducing the express service X23 between Glasgow and Erskine.
 By the beginning of 2010, McGill's had become the largest independent bus operator in Scotland, and the fourth largest operator of any type.

 A new service linking Greenock and Larkfield was introduced in early 2010 to replace a route withdrawn by Wilson's Coaches.
 May 2010 saw McGill's expand its services from Dunoon and Greenock to Braehead to cover for the withdrawal of Harte Buses' Braehead Express.
 In July 2010, the company was fined £60,000 by the Traffic Commissioner for failing to operate some services as timetabled, although it was permitted to expand its fleet from 110 to 150 vehicles.
 The Smoothiecrusisers network was withdrawn in August 2010.